Kelly Clarkson Talks Being a Superstar Mom at the 2017 AMAs: ''It's a Balancing Act''

-Before her opening performance at the 2017 AMAs with Pink, Kelly Clarkson stopped by E!
-News to talk about her big night of music.
+Before opening the 2017 AMAs with Pink, Kelly Clarkson stopped by E!
+News to talk about her big night of music, which consists of two not-to-be missed performances during the award show.

 Talking to E!
 News' Jason Kennedy and Sibley Scoles, the chart-topping songstress admitted she was "very excited" about opening the show with Pink.